-We completed convertible debt financings in fiscal 2014 (\$350 million), fiscal 2015 (\$300 million), fiscal 2018 (\$335 million) and fiscal 2019 (\$350 million) for an aggregate principal amount of \$1,335 million.
+We completed four convertible debt financings from fiscal 2014 through fiscal 2019.
 We have completed repayment of the first two of these convertible notes financings in connection with their final maturity in an aggregate principal amount of \$650 million.
-In addition, holders of a substantial portion of the remaining two series of convertible notes have elected to exercise the early conversion option applicable with respect to these convertible notes.
-We had \$294 million remaining in aggregate principal amount of these remaining two series of convertible notes outstanding as of January 29, 2022.
-Based upon the strength in our common stock price, we expect that holders of these remaining two series of convertible notes may continue to elect early conversion of such notes in advanced of the scheduled maturity dates.
+In addition, holders of a substantial portion of the remaining two series of convertible notes have elected to exercise the early conversion option applicable with respect to these convertible notes or to sell these convertible notes back to the Company in connection with privately negotiated repurchase transactions.
+We had \$44 million remaining in aggregate principal amount of these remaining two series of convertible notes outstanding as of January 28, 2023.
+Based upon the strength in our common stock price, we expect that many of the holders of the remaining outstanding convertible notes from these two series may elect early conversion of such notes in advanced of the scheduled maturity dates.

 On October 20, 2021, RHI entered into a Term Loan Credit Agreement with respect to an initial term loan in an aggregate principal amount equal to \$2.0 billion with a maturity date of October 20, 2028.
-Our existing indebtedness and any other indebtedness we may incur in the future could have significant consequences on our future operations and financial results, including:
+On May 13, 2022, RHI entered into an Amended Term Loan Credit Agreement (the "Term Loan Credit Agreement") with respect to incremental term loans in an aggregate principal amount equal to \$500 million with a maturity date of October 20, 2028 (collectively, with the initial \$2.0 billion raised pursuant to the Term Loan Credit Agreement, the "Term Debt").
+Our existing indebtedness, including the Term Debt and any other indebtedness we may incur in the future, could have significant consequences on our future operations and financial results, including:

-making it more difficult for us to meet our payments and other obligations;
+making it more difficult for us to meet our obligations;